 - (1) This section applies to a tender under former section 136E for an exploration permit for coal made, but not decided, before the commencement. - (2) Former section 137 continues to apply in relation to the tender, as if new section 137 had not commenced.

-853 Existing applications to vary conditions of exploration permit
+853 Existing applications to vary conditions of exploration permit exploration permit made, but not decided, before the commencement.

 (1) This section applies to an application under former section 141C for a variation of the conditions of an